 3. Wellness Lamb & Salmon Soft Puppy Bites Large Bag

-- Large bag size: Reduces need for frequent purchases
+- Large bag format: Convenient for frequent training or multi-puppy homes

-- Includes DHA from salmon: Supports healthy brain development
+- DHA from salmon: Supports healthy brain development in puppies

 - Made in the USA